tarun91vas/go-examples/README.md

 #### Available snippets
 - helloworld: "Hello world", the first program.
-- httpserver: A simplest http server in go
+- httpserver: A simplest http server in go.

 #### How to add a snippet